MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/CSS/length-units-relative-and-absolute/README.md

 ex | The height of a lowercase "x" in a font. ch | Zero-width, width of the zero glyph in the rendering font (Unicode character U+0030)

-> NOTE: In a @page at-rule declaration block, the use of the viewport lengths are invalid and the declaration will be dropped.
+>note In a @page at-rule declaration block, the use of the viewport lengths are invalid and the declaration will be dropped.

 Absolute length units | Description
 :------------ | :-------------